imkimchi/devpost-corners/Readme.md

 `$ bower install devpost-corner`

 ### Using in-line
-If you prefer to use it as in-line, please check the site and get more details about it. http://imkimchi.github.io/devpost-corners
+If you prefer to use it as in-line, I recommend visiting page and get more details about it. http://imkimchi.github.io/devpost-corners

 ##License
 Copyright (c) 2017 Philip Yoonshin